 Leaving Qujiang continuing downhill we ross County Road X562 and continue straight North.
 On the right you can see the Hekeng tunnel.
 Having passed the intersection we can see a number of large, round Hakka houses, some old, some built as late as the 1970s showing for just how long this building tradition has been in use.
 The road circles around Hekeng.
-Participants in the Fun Run will turn left ointo Hekeng and head for the finish line.
-Participants in the Full and Half marathon distances will continue North, but all participants will eventually finish here.
+Participants in the Fun Run will turn left into Hekeng and head for the finish line.
+Participants in the Full and Half

 Two km further North we will again detour into one of the villages before passing another famous Hakka house in the area: Bixing Lou.
 Shortly after Bixinglou we enter the village of Beiling which offers yet another detour through traditional village scenery on narrow village lanes.
 Watch your step on the uneven surfaces and take your time to take in the local village scenery which remains as it has been for hundreds of years.

 Until now marathon and half marathoners have followed the same course but now the time has come to part ways.
 As we leave Beiling Village HALF Marathoners will turn left and run south along the main road leading back towards Hekeng village.
 Marathoners will turn right and continue north.

 We now follow the county road back towards Hekeng.
 The road will gradually be ascending as we head back towards Hekeng passing on the way the villages we have experienced up close before, but know remaining on the main road.